Jump to Main Contents

 Observership Visits for Doctors and Researchers

-update :November 2024
+update :November 2025

 Observership_Visits.png

-We accept doctors and researchers to share our expertise with the international oncology community.
 Both of our hospitals are tertiary centers specializing solely in cancer care.
 The Research Institute, EPOC, and the Institute for Cancer Control are Japan's largest cancer research institutes, with top-level achievements, promoting industry-academia collaboration, and involvement in national cancer control programs.
-Clinicians and researchers specializing in cancer are likely to benefit most and are very welcome to contact us.
-Most visitors, after returning to their home institution, continue to collaborate with our doctors on international research projects.

-Eligible Candidates Clinicians and researchers specializing in cancer.
-Observerships at NCC are unsuitable for students as medical education credits will not be awarded because of your visitWere unable to evaluate any visitors. and medical education credits will not be awarded due to the visit.
+Observerships at NCC are unsuitable for students, as medical education credits will not be awarded because of your visit and were unable to evaluate any visitors

 Schedule setting

-Schedule changes are generally unacceptable
+Schedule changes are generally unacceptable.

 Medical